ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 TODO: The description of the individual messages probably has to be expanded.
       Maybe some of the content from the six example messages should be moved here.

-## State Reports
+## Snapshot Messages

 This instance-related message contains information on a Thing's state, both in terms of context information and the state of individual affordances.
 In the message, the `previousMessageId` field in the information block MUST NOT be present.
-Furthermore, when transmitting this message in its JSON format, the content type `application/sdf-state-report+json` MUST be indicated if supported by the protocol used for transmission.
+Furthermore, when transmitting this message in its JSON format, the content type `application/sdf-snapshot+json` MUST be indicated if supported by the protocol used for transmission.

-State reports MAY only contain values for a *subset* of all possible affordances and context information exposed by a Thing.
+Snapshot messages MAY only contain values for a *subset* of all possible affordances and context information exposed by a Thing.
 Security-related aspects, e.g. regarding authentication and authorization, MUST be taken into account when issueing a state report for a requesting party.

 ## Construction Messages